BabylonJS/OldDocumentationSite/content/how_to/Physics/Adding_Your_Own_Physics_Engine_Plugin_to_Babylon.js.md

 ID_PAGE: 22511
 PG_TITLE: Adding Your Own Physics Engine Plugin to Babylon.js
 ---

-Basically Babylon.js comes with a plugin already defined for cannon.js
+# How To Add Your Own Physics Engine

-# Define your plugin
+## Define your plugin
 You can create your own plugin by creating a class that provides the following interface:

 * ```function initialize()```: Must initialize your engine